WouterVerschuren/S3Portfolio/README.md

 ### how I plan to show this learning outcome in my project:
 To show I have enough knowledge of CI/CD I am hosting my frontend and back end in azure.

+## 5 Cultural differences and ethics

+You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.

+Clarifications:

+Recognize: Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.

+Take into account: Adapt your communication, working, and behavior styles to reflect project stakeholders from different cultures;

+Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.

+### how I plan to show this learning outcome in my project: